claresudbery/clare-wiki-ably/pages/organising/tools/obsidian.md

 ## Troubleshooting

+### Updating headings so links aren't broken

+- There is no functionality and no plugins to react automatically to update links when headings are edited, cos it wouldn't be performant
+- ...but what you can do is right-click and choose "Rename this heading", and then it will find and update all links for you
 ### If you lose the outline or properties pane

 - Use [command palette](<#command palette>) to "show outline" or "show file properties"